 - You have a hard time hearing women or children

-Prices vary widely by the technology incorporated in the hearing aids, the options selected, and the services included with the purchase.
-Your hearing aids will depend on your type of hearing loss and your specific needs.
-Many hearing professionals offer financing plans and options to meet all budgets.
+Prices vary widely depending on the technology incorporated into the hearing aids, the features selected, and the services included with the purchase.
+The hearing aids chosen will depend on your specific form of hearing loss and other needs and preferences.
+Many hearing care professionals offer financing plans and options to meet all budgets.
 You should also check to see if you qualify for free or discounted hearing aids from your employer, union, the Veteran’s Administration, insurance provider, health maintenance organization (HMO), or local charity.

-Hearing aids can improve your quality of life by improving your self-confidence and lowering your stress level.
-It’s hard to be confident when you are unsure of your hearing.
+Hearing aids can improve your quality of life by boosting your self-confidence and reducing your stress level.
+It’s hard to be confident and relaxed when you are unsure of your hearing.